 Medical Marijuana for Chronic Pain.
 You Don't Need to Smoke It

-Cannabis comes in several forms that are divided between Sativas and Indicas.
+Cannabis comes in several forms that are divided between sativas and indicas.
 There are also plenty of hybrids that have been created throughout modern breeding.
 Each plant has a different cannabinoid and terpene count with different effects.
-Become familiar with the type of strain that will work best for you by keeping a log or taking note of each variety you try.
-Consider using a higher potency so that you can use less of it.
-Use a glass pipe for cannabis concentrates and experiment with strains of CBD for pain, nausea, and appetite.
+To become familiar with the type of strain that will work best for you, it's best to keep a log or take notes of each variety you try.
+You may want to consider using a higher potency so that you can use less of it.
+Use a glass pipe for cannabis concentrates and experiment with strains with CBD for pain, nausea, and appetite.

 Choose organic cannabis products whenever possible and never consume a product that has been treated with pesticides.
-Also be sure to change the variety you’re using if it seems to be losing its effects.
-Lastly, take a break from the medicine occasionally to reduce the risk of enhancing effects later on.
+Also, be sure to change the variety you’re using if it seems to be losing its effects.
+Lastly, take a break from cannabis occasionally to reduce the risk of reducing effects later on.

 There are various methods for taking medical marijuana.
-Ingesting it is one of the safest ways to take medical marijuana; however, the effects of the medicine will be delayed by about an hour.
-Cannabis pills are also available to take as well as tinctures or sprays under the tongue.
+Ingesting is one of the safest ways to take medical marijuana; however, the effects of the medicine will be delayed by about an hour or more.
+Cannabis pills are also available to take ,as well as, tinctures or sprays under the tongue.

 Cannabis can also be applied topically to sensitive areas.
 It should be noted that using topical cannabis will not produce psychoactive results.
 Patients who smoke or inhale their cannabis should see immediate relief from their pain.
 Research shows that smoking marijuana does not cause lung cancer, nor does it increase the risk; however, inhaling cannabis may cause coughing.